pygfx/pygfx/docs/advanced_shaders.rst

 Remarks:

 * In ``get_bindings()``, the ``Binding`` object is used to collect all the required information on a binding.
-* The wgsl code to define a group of bindings can be included with ``#include shader.bindings.wgsl``.
+* The wgsl code that define a group of bindings is available via ``pygfx.std.wgsl``.
 * You can also manually define the wgsl code for a binding in cases where this is easier.
   We recommend using a separate bindgroup for that.
 * By convention, methods that return wgsl code are prefixed with "code".